Statistics Show Suicide Prevalent in Men

 Treatment for depression is the same regardless of gender.
 Generally, depression treatment involves a combination of both antidepressant drug therapy and psychotherapy.
 Antidepressants can be effective in up to 70% of patients, however this success rate reflects possibly trialing several different medications before finding the one that is most effective.

 Psychotherapy is also known as talk therapy, and is conducted in both individual therapy sessions and group therapy sessions.
 Depending on the specific needs of the patient, the psychotherapist will select a certain therapy modality that would be effective.
 For depression, cognitive behavioral therapy (CBT) can help patients identify how their irrational thought patterns are leading to behaviors that reinforce their low mood.
 CBT can help the patient reshape their thought and behavior patterns toward more positive, constructive ones.
 Psychodynamic therapy involves a longer treatment plan so a deeper examination into the past traumas or emotionally painful events may be contributing to the depression.

-The Treatment Specialist is a mental health and addiction hub for accessing important guidance when in need of treatment.
-The specialists have over a decade of professional experience assisting individuals seeking help for mental health disorders such as major depression.
+The Treatment Specialist connects you to a treatment center that offers professional experience assisting individuals seeking help for mental health disorders such as major depression.
 After assessing your or a loved ones needs, the highly trained specialists will guide you toward high quality mental health providers who can offer inpatient depression treatment.
-If you are wondering about the signs of suicide in men in relation to a loved one, please call The Treatment Specialist today at (866) 644-7911.
+If you are wondering about the signs of suicide behavior in men in relation to a loved one, please call a Treatment Specialist today at (866) 644-7911.